merative/acd-containers/src/pages/installing/installing.md

 1. Select `Actions -> Edit Secret` to bring up the secret editor for this secret.

-1. Edit an existing credential for your registry if it already exists or Select `Add credentials` at the bottom and fill in the new pull secret credentials.
+1. Edit an existing credential for the ACD registry (acdcontainerregistry.azurecr.io) if it already exists or Select `Add credentials` at the bottom and fill in the new pull secret credentials using acdcontainerregistry.azurecr.io for the registry name.

    ![Example Pull Secret](../../images/merative-pull-secret-example.png)